TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Number Placement Puzzles.md

 * *Goal*: Place the numbers such that each row and column contains only one of each digits.
 * *Constraint*: The inequality symbols that are given must be respected by the cells incident to it.

+### Grades
+* *Goal*: Place numbers in some cells of the grid.
+* *Constraint*: Numbered cells cannot touch orthogonally or diagonally
+- *Constraint*: The numbers on the top and left equal the number of numbered cells.
+- *Constraint*: The numbers on the bottom and right are the sums of numbers in the rows and columns.

 ### Hakyuu
 * *Goal*: Each polyomino section (called rooms) must be filled with the numbers $1$ to $n$, where $n$ is the number of cells in the room.
 * *Constraint*: If two identical numbers appear in the same row or column, at least that many cells with other numbers must separate them. (i.e., if two threes appear, they must be at least three apart).

+### Hanare
+* *Goal*: Place a number in each region of the grid.
+* *Constraint*: A number is equal to the size of the region.
+* *Constraint*: The distance between two numbers that see each other orthogonally equals the difference of these two numbers
 ### Hidato
 * *Goal*: Fill the grid with consecutive numbers that connect horizontally, vertically or diagonally.
 * *Constraint*: The smallest and highest number are presented in the grid.